 Identity and access management for SAP

-This article builds on a number of considerations and recommendations defined in the Azure landing zone article Azure landing zone design area for identity and access management.
-Following the guidance in this article will help examine design considerations and recommendations that relate to identity and access management specific to the deployment of an SAP platform on Microsoft Azure.
-Since SAP is an mission-critical platform, the guidance on the Azure landing zone design areas should also be included in your design.
+This article builds on several considerations and recommendations defined in the article Azure landing zone design area for identity and access management.
+This article describes the identity and access-management recommendations for deploying an SAP platform on Microsoft Azure.
+SAP is a mission-critical platform, so you should include the Azure landing zone design area guidance in your design.

-Determine the Azure resource administration boundaries versus the SAP Basis administration boundaries between the infrastructure team and the SAP Basis team.
+Determine the Azure resource administration boundaries versus the SAP Basis administration boundaries between the infrastructure and SAP Basis teams.
 Consider providing the SAP Basis team with elevated Azure resource administration access in an SAP non-production environment.
 For example, give them a Virtual Machine Contributor role.
-You can also give them partially elevated administration access like partial Virtual Machine Contributor in a production environment.
-Both options achieve a good balance between separation of duties and operational efficiency.
+You can also give them partially elevated administration access, like partial Virtual Machine Contributor in a production environment.
+Both options achieve a good balance between the separation of duties and operational efficiency.

-Here are common Azure admin activities involved in administration and management of SAP on Azure:
+Here are common administration and management activities of SAP on Azure:

 |Azure resource||Azure resource provider||Activities|